Author: Carl Davies

 “This decrease in value has important implications for individual patients.
 As the amount of resource increases and treatment is offered to more individuals who are less severely affected, for each of those individuals the balance of benefit to harm associated with a single intervention, such as knee replacement, cataract surgery or the prescription of statins, also changes.
 In general, the magnitude of the benefit that an individual can expect will diminish, whereas the probability and magnitude of harm remains the same, and a clinical intervention can move from being necessary or appropriate to being inappropriate or futile”

-Basically, there is a point at which you are providing “too much” for the needs of that individual and to continue to do so actually increases the chance of harm.
-Providing “too much” not only increases the risk of harm, but is also a form of “waste”.
+Basically, there is a point at which you are providing too much for the needs of that individual and to continue to do so actually increases the chance of harm.
+Providing too much not only increases the risk of harm, but is also a form of waste.
 When resources are expended for no additional benefit, they are wasted at the expense of individuals who, if used more appropriately, could have received the benefit.
-This can be defined as a form of harm.
+Equally, they may also cause direct harm because they are not the most appropriate choice, but both clinician and patient find this preferable to doing nothing.
+It feels counter-intuitive that doing nothing for a patient is a better choice than doing something.
+However, this is undoubtedly true.
 A prime example of this is opioid use in chronic pain.
 They can be a useful form of intervention for “some” patients, in very specific circumstances, for limited amounts of time.
-However, we have entered a period of huge ‘over use’, in which they are providing little benefit to much of the population who have become addicted to them.
-The response from many GP’s is “but what other option is there, we can’t do nothing”.
-To which the reply is, not only CAN you do nothing, but it is the only ethical, moral and economical option.
-It is actually counter-therapeutic, a huge drain on financial resources and causing significant harm to offer opioid intervention in the majority of patients that are currently receiving them…..but clinicians view “more” as better value and more ‘clinically valid’ than doing nothing despite evidence to the contrary.
+However, we have entered a period of huge ‘over use’, in which they are providing little benefit to much of the population who have in many cases become addicted to them.
+The response from many prescribers is “but what other option is there, we can’t do nothing”.
+To which the reply is, not only CAN you do nothing, but it is the right ethical, moral and financially acceptable option.
+It is actually counter-therapeutic, a huge drain on financial resources and causing significant harm to offer opioid intervention in the majority of patients that are currently receiving them.
+Sadly, the intrinsic desire to help when we see suffering blinds us from the unintended, and more complex, consequences.
+As a result we view “more” or “doing something” as better value and more clinically valid than doing nothing despite evidence to the contrary.
+As the old saying goes, ‘when you hold a hammer, everything looks like a nail’.

-I therefore call out to all clinicians that next time you consider providing “the best quality” or “best-practice” please consider instead whether you are actually just providing ‘more’ of what you to believe to be effective, without true evidence of whether you are in fact providing the ‘greatest value’.
-All of us, whether clinicians or managers, have a duty to ensure we provide the best ‘value’ for patients.
+All of us, whether clinicians or managers, have a duty to ensure we provide the best value for patients.
+Not only because we have a duty to the tax payer to ensure it, but we have a duty to patients themselves to ensure that we directed funding where it can provide the most benefit.
 This is why robust outcome measures are key and should be the cornerstone of every decision made throughout healthcare.
-We need to move away from our own personal definitions of ‘quality’ and ‘harm’, to measurable ‘value’.
-Only then will we truly be able to say that the interventions we choose are ‘best practice’ or do/do not cause ‘harm’.
+We need to move away from our own personal definitions of quality and harm, to measurable value.
+Only then will we truly be able to say that the interventions we choose are best practice or do/do not cause harm.